gillespiecd/LiteRoomJS/README.md

 LiteRoomJS plans to implement core image edit functionality using:

 - Vanilla JavaScript and `jquery` for slider, button, and filter logic
-- `CSS3` to manipulate image color, orientation, and aesthetic.
+- `CSS3 filters` and `HTML5 Canvas` to manipulate image color, orientation, and aesthetic.
 - Webpack to bundle and serve up JS files.

 In addition to the webpack entry file, there will be four .JS files: